secile/UsbCamera/README.md

 }
 ```

-# No need external library.
+# No external library required.
 Previos version, this project used external library.
 But now, no need to add external library to your project.